Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Numerical results

 \section{Numerical results}

-In this section, we evaluate the performance of the proposed approach through a Nash-Cournot game, as described in \cite{Pavel2020}, over several types of communication networks.
+In this section, we evaluate the performance of the distributed algorithm through a Nash-Cournot game, as described in \cite{Pavel2020}, over several types of communication networks.
 Specifically, consider a set of $m$ firms (i.e., agents) involved in the production of a homogeneous commodity.
-The firms compete over $N$ markets, $M_1,\ldots,M_N$, as presented in Figure~\ref{fig:NashCournotPavel}.
-Denote the market index by $h$, where $h \in [N] = \{1, 2, \ldots, N\}$.
-Firm $i$, $i\in [m]=\{1,2,\ldots,m\}$ participates in the competition in $n_i$ markets, where $n_i\le N$ is a non-negative integer number, by deciding the amount of commodity $x_i \in \Omega_i =[\zero,\vec{C}_i]$, where $\vec{C}_i\in \R^{n_i}$, to be produced and delivered.
-We study a distributed partial-information setting where there is no centralized communication system between firms, however, they may communicate with a local subset of neighbouring firms via some underlying communication network $\G_k$ that may vary over time.
+The firms compete over $N$ markets, $M_1,\ldots,M_N$.
+Denote the market index by $h$, where $h \in [N]$.
+Firm $i\in [m]$, participates in the competition in $n_i$ markets, where $n_i\le N$ is a non-negative integer number, by deciding the amount of commodity $x_i \in \Omega_i =[\zero,\vec{C}_i]$, where $\vec{C}_i\in \re^{n_i}$, to be produced and delivered.
+A local matrix $B_i\in\re^{N\times n_i}$ indicating which markets firm $i$ participates in:

-Firm $i$ has a local matrix $B_i\in\R^{N\times n_i}$, with elements $0$ and $1$ indicating which markets it participates in, i.e., we have: